-Emotional and physical stresses can be a heavy burden for the patient with cancer.
+Emotional and physical stress can be a heavy burden for a person with cancer.
 The diagnosis and treatment of cancer can make some patients feel as though they have lost control of their lives.
-Some patients require to medications to help them deal with stress and anxiety.
+Some patients require medications to help them deal with stress and anxiety.
 Others find that attending support group sessions or meeting with a professional therapist helps them cope.
-Some patients use an approach called biofeedback, which requires active participation and helps some patients feel they have gained some control back in their lives.
+Some patients use an approach called biofeedback, which requires active participation and helps some patients feel they can gain some control back in their lives.

 Biofeedback manipulates the body's physiologic responses that are normally controlled by the autonomic nervous system.
-A biofeedback therapist can teach a patient how to control many of the body's involuntary functions.
+The autonomic nervous system regulates many internal organs and muscles in the body, largely unconsciously.
+That is, it works without us having to think about it.
+A biofeedback therapist can teach a patient how to think about and control many of the body's involuntary functions.
 Some patients learn to control their heart rate, blood pressure, muscle tension, and emotions.

-Biofeedback is a technique that can be useful in a wide variety of conditions.
+Biofeedback can be useful in a wide variety of conditions.
 It is not used to cure cancer.
-The greatest benefit from biofeedback for the cancer patient is relaxation and reduction of stress.
+The greatest benefit of biofeedback for the cancer patient is relaxation and reduction of stress.
 This can undoubtedly improve the quality of life for those who are successful.
 It allows the cancer patient to take an active role in their treatment.
-Biofeedback is noninvasive, inexpensive and safe.
+Biofeedback is noninvasive, inexpensive, and safe.

 Dana L Frank, BS, Lamees Khorshid, PsyD, Jerome F Kiffer, MA, Christine S Moravec, PhD, and Michael G McKee, PhD.
 Biofeedback in medicine: who, when, why and how?
 Mental Heatlh Family Medicine.
 2010.
 June; 7(2):85-91.